antimatterhorn/nidhoggr/docs/source/core_concepts.rst

 --------------------
 Fields are essentially decorated std::vectors that come with some additional functionality that make them assignable to various physics packages by name, *e.g.* ``density`` may be a Field that certain physics classes create and evolve as part of the state.
+This way, if multiple physics packages use the same Field names, they will be able to operate on the same data in an operator split mode.

 Nidhoggr's primary container for state data is the ``Nodelist`` class.
 Fields are assigned to a ``Nodelist`` for containerization of data, for pairing of different Field data into a state, and for state copying.
 Most physics packages will expect a ``Nodelist``